Communication Sciences and Disorders Scholars

 Application instructions include:

-- Complete and submit the online application for freshman admission and all required materials (transcripts, ACT or SAT scores, etc.) by February 1, 2020.
+- Complete and submit the online application for freshman admission and all required materials by February 1, 2021.
 Indicate Communication Sciences and Disorders as your major.

 To maintain eligibility: